 Want to see how radio performs in your retail category?

-We'll show you which Treasure Valley stations over-index with your customers, what comparable retailers are spending, and what a campaign built around your specific business looks like.
+We'll show you which Treasure Valley stations skew toward your customers, what comparable retailers are spending, and what a campaign built around your specific business looks like.

 Sources: Nielsen Radio ROI study, department store vertical (2022).
 RealityMine U.S. consumer behavior study (2014).
 Dial Report, beauty retailer foot traffic study (2018).
 Gain Theory advertising profit attribution analysis, as cited in WARC and Radiocentre research.
 Nielsen Christmas week reach data, AM/FM radio adults 18+.
 AnalyticOwl home services attribution study, July 2021–June 2023, published RadioMatters.org (July 2024).